1970 Alabama Crimson Tide football team: Houston

 In what was the first game the Crimson Tide played indoors, Alabama upset the Houston Cougars 30–21 on homecoming at the Astrodome.
 After Richard Ciemny gave Alabama an early 3–0 lead with his 28-yard field goal, the Cougars responded with a 13-yard Gary Mullins touchdown pass to Elmo Wright that made the score 7–3 at the end of the first quarter.
 The Crimson Tide then retook a 17–7 lead with a pair of second quarter touchdowns.
 The first came on an 18-yard Johnny Musso pass to David Bailey and the second on a 36-yard Dave Brungard run.
 The Cougars managed their second touchdown on a three-yard Mullins to Wright pass that made the halftime score 17–14.

 Houston then took a 21–17 lead early in the third quarter on a one-yard Tom Mozisek run.
 After a 34-yard Ciemny field goal bought Alabama within one point of the lead later in the quarter, his 40-yard field goal in the fourth gave the Crimson Tide a 23–21 lead.
 Steve Higginbotham then made the final score 30–21 late in the game after he returned an interception 80-yards for a touchdown.
-The victory improved Alabama's all-time record against Houston to 6–0.